-The current solicitation is for SFY2025.
-The deadline to submit a Project Information Form (PIF) for inclusion in the initial SFY 2025 IUPs is: March 1, 2024.
+The current solicitation is for SFY2026.
+The deadline to submit a Project Information Form (PIF) for inclusion in the initial SFY 2026 IUPs is: March 7, 2025, at 5:00 p.m.
+CST.

 For all PIF submissions, entities must submit a complete PIF using either the TWDB's Online Loan Application (OLA) system or email a downloaded Word version.
 Please note that submitting your application in OLA is the preferred method of submission.
-All PIF scoring will undergo a public review process, and then be included on the CWSRF IUP or DWSRF IUP Project Priority List (PPL).
+All PIF scoring will undergo a public review process and then be included on the CWSRF IUP or DWSRF IUP Project Priority List (PPL).
 Applicants whose projects rank within funding capacity will be invited to submit a complete financial application for funding.
 An applicant may not submit a financial application unless it has received an invitation from TWDB.